-Course # Course Name Grade Recommendations Credits 313 Algebra 2B Completion of Algebra 1 and Geometry B. This course is not recommended for Algebra 2A students with a grade 50-69.
-5
+Course # Course Name Grade Recommendations Credits 313 Algebra 2B 10-12 Successful completion of Algebra 1 and Geometry B. 5

 This course features interwoven strands of algebra and functions, statistics and probability, geometry and trigonometry, and discrete mathematics.
 Mathematical concepts are developed in real-world contexts with an emphasis on mathematical modeling and data analysis.